Windmill Software Ltd

 Timeout: 5000 ms

 The timeout is the number of milliseconds that the instrument driver will wait between sending out a prompt string and obtaining a reply.
 A reading error will be declared if this is exceeded.
-To avoid spurious timeouts set to between five and ten times the normal response time.)
+To avoid spurious timeouts set to between five and ten times the normal response time.

-Data persistence time: 1000 ms
+Data persistence time: 5000 ms

-Instrument idle time: 100 ms
+Instrument Idle or Wait Time: 100 ms

 Some instruments do not like being read from at too high a rate.
 This setting ensures a minimum time between messages.
 This is important in Background mode as it is used by the driver to determine the rate at which it reads the instrument.